AntonelliLab/supersmartR-workshop/README.md

 ### Data

-Pre-compiled `restez` databases for the "2_large" pipeline.
-These files will only be available on the day of the workshop.
+Pre-compiled `restez` databases for the "2_large" and "3_supertree" pipelines.
+(These files will only be available on the day of the workshop.)

 |GenBank section     |Size (Gb)|Link                  |
 |--------------------|---------|----------------------|